coloursofnoise/Resources/How-do-I-set-up-my-map's-metadata?.md

     State: 2
 ```

 You can get the coordinates by enabling debug mode (in Mod Options), restarting the game, and pressing Space on the mountain screen.
-Look around with the mouse and move around with WASD.
-The coordinates will be displayed on the top left.
+Look around with the mouse, move around with WASD and move the camera up/down with Q and Z. The coordinates will be displayed on the top left.

 * `Idle` defines the camera position during level selection.
 * `Select` defines the camera position when you selected the level and looking at checkpoint selection or side selection.
 * `Zoom` is the camera position when you zoom into the level after you start.
 * `Cursor` is the location of the Madeline cursor on the mountain.
+To place this, move the camera to where you want the cursor to be, then copy the `Position` coordinates.
 * `State` defines the lighting of the mountain: 0 is night, 1 is Dawn, 2 is day.

 **If you just want to copy the coordinates of a vanilla chapter, have a look at the values defined in `Content/Overworld/AreaViews.xml`.**